Sioyth/Jnet/README.md

 # Jnet
 Simple Networking Library for Unity.
+Made with the intent of learning networking!